phoebe-project/phoebe2-workshop/materials.md

 The tutorials at the workshop will make heavy use of [Jupyter notebooks](https://jupyter.org/install).
 If you'd prefer, you can copy and paste from the files into an interactive Python or IPython session, but if you'd like to follow along directly in Jupyter, please make sure that you have Jupyter up and running and can import PHOEBE (more on that next).

-The Jupyter notebooks (and talks) will all be linked below so that you can pull them up to view in the browser, or download and run locally on your own machine as we go through them.
+The Jupyter notebooks (and talks) will all be linked below so that you can pull them up to view in the browser, or download and run locally on your own machine as we go through them (see the links to download on the top left of each tutorial).
 We're still making changes to these between now and the workshop, so there should be no need to download them in advance.

 ### Installing PHOEBE